tomara-x/lapis/README.md

 </p>
 </details>

-and all the functions in the [sound module] (https://docs.rs/fundsp/latest/fundsp/sound/index.html)
+- all the functions in the [sound module] (https://docs.rs/fundsp/latest/fundsp/sound/index.html)

 **assignment**
 ```rust